RedHatPerf/ocp4-scalelab/README.md

 Configure the storage for image-registry [as the docs says](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html#installation-registry-storage-non-production_installing-bare-metal) (or `oc edit configs.imageregistry.operator.openshift.io cluster` and set the `spec.storage.emptyDir: {}` manually).

-I had some other operators degraded (`oc get clusteroperator` or `oc get co`) after boot because some routes in `*.apps.cloud31.scalelab` were not reachable (due to misconfiguration).
+I had some other operators degraded (`oc get clusteroperator` or `oc get co`) after boot because some routes in `*.apps.cloud.scalelab` were not reachable (due to misconfiguration).
 The routers should be up and running on worker nodes and HAProxy should point to these machines.
 Check out what's happening there if you have trouble:

 ```
 oc project openshift-ingress